kjellarne-dev/WoWAHKScripts/README.md

        TO DISABLE AFTER QUEUE IS OVER: Use shortcut for Auto Logout Manipulation

        NOTE: This function assumes that you are in a server queue already
-       NOTE: wow.png must be included and stored in the same folder as the script
+       NOTE: The PNG files must be included and stored in the same folder as the script